West Complex

 The building houses the New Mexico State Library and the State Records Center and Archives and serves to store important records regarding New Mexico’s rich history.
 The archives vault is constructed to maintain specific temperature and humidity levels.
 This climate control system protects invaluable documents dating to the late 1500s.

-Customer Agency:
+Customer Agency

 Facilities Management Division